-The iconic London nightclub Printworks will be turned into offices and shops.
-Over 10,000 people called for it to be saved but the Southwark Council approved plans to partially bulldoze and refurbish the legendary warehouse venue in Canada Water at a planning meeting on July 11, as per My London.
+Printworks London, a well-known music venue will be converted into offices and shops.
+Over 10,000 people called for it to be saved but the Southwark Council approved plans to transform and convert the venue to provide space for offices in Canada Water in south-east London at a planning meeting on July 11, as per My London.

-World-famous DJs including Bicep and Pete Tong have played at the club.
-Printworks will be modified into 45,000 sq meters of retail, office, and co-working space as part of the proposals.
-Up to 3,000 new jobs will be created through the project by developer British Land.
+Globally renowned DJs including Bicep and Pete Tong have played at the club and it is one of the most famous clubs.
+The venue will be converted into 45,000 sq meters of retail, office, and co-working space as a part of the project.
+This club which holds 6000 people will make space for around 3,000 new jobs that will be created because of this project by developer British Land.

-Printworks opened in 2017.
-It began as a temporary entertainment space in the former Harmsworth Quays printing works building.
-Then the 6,000-capacity nightclub went on to become one of the UK’s best-known clubs.
-According to My London, it was ranked 7th best club in the world by DJ Mag in 2021.
-Printworks had its license extended for another five years in 2021.
+Printworks began in 2017.
+It was a temporary entertainment space in the former Harmsworth Quays printing works building.
+According to My London, it “was ranked 7th best club in the world by DJ Mag in 2021.”

 “The conversion of the warehouse venue is part of the Canada Water Masterplan regeneration project,” states My London.
-This project will transform a 21.27-hectare area (the same size as 39 football pitches) around Canada Water.
+It will modify a 21.27-hectare area.
 “The area includes Surrey Quays Shopping Centre, Surrey Quays Leisure Park, and the Printworks building.
 Around 20,000 jobs are expected to be created nearby through the regeneration scheme,” as per My London.

 You May Also Like: 7 Venues in Las Vegas for Mind-Blowing Dining & Party Experience